I'm the host of the Buck Saxon Show on the Blaze Radio Network.

 And I feel like that word has now been hijacked by the Democrats.

-Bernie Sanders used it, that these are not American values wanting to reject Syrians coming into the country.
+But these are not American values wanting to reject Syrians coming into the country.

 And the Syrians and the Muslims, their values are not our values.

-And I think that's one thing that I just wanted to kind of bring up how words are powerful tools, and how the president and the Democratic candidates all of a sudden have grabbed onto that word.
+And I think that's one thing that I just wanted to kind of bring up, how words are powerful tools and how the president and the Democratic candidates all of a sudden have grabbed onto that word.

 Well, Dave, I can say this.